entelognathus/agnathan-phylogeny/agnathan character list.md

 109. Calcification/ossification occurs in endoskeleton: 0, absent; 1, present.
 > Miyashita *et al*.
 (2019), Character 1; Miyashita *et al*.
 (2021), Character 1; Dearden *et al*.
 (2023), Character 1.

+Following the same approach as for character 98 we have scored Sacabambaspis and Astraspis unknown for this character and Eriptychius present.

 110. Calcification/ossification occurs in exoskeleton: 0, absent; 1, present.
 > Miyashita *et al*.
 (2019), Character 1; Miyashita *et al*.
 (2021), Character 1; Dearden *et al*.
 (2023), Character 1.

+We have scored Sacabambaspis present for this character

 111. Mineralized integumentary skeleton in trunk, surface coverage: 0, extensive; 1, limited (with evidence for variation and potentials for reduction).
 > Miyashita *et al*.
 (2019), Character 1; Miyashita *et al*.
 (2021), Character 1; Dearden *et al*.
 (2023), Character 1.